Ken-Lau-Lab/DR-structure-preservation/README.md

 ---
 #### Contents
-##### `fcc_utils.py` & `fcc_utils.r`:
+##### `fcc_utils.py`:
 Contain utility functions for manipulating datasets and comparing feature-reduced latent spaces.

-##### `fcc_DRs.py`:
-Defines python classes for manipulation, processing, and visualization of scRNA-seq counts data and dimensionality reduction objects.

 ##### Tutorials:
-Consult `DR_classes_tutorial.ipynb` and `distance_preservation_tutorial.ipynb` for info on how to create and manipulate _RNA_counts_ and _DR_ objects, and perform global and local structure preservation analysis on low-dimensional embeddings of your own datasets.
+Consult `distance_preservation_tutorial.ipynb` for info on how to perform global and local structure preservation analyses on low-dimensional embeddings of your own datasets.

 ---
 #### Required Python Dependencies